mkobuolys/flutter-design-patterns/assets/markdown/facade.md

 ### GamingFacade

-A facade class which uses APIs of the PlayStation and streaming camera and provides simplified methods to use them:
+A facade class that uses APIs of the PlayStation and streaming camera and provides simplified methods to use them:

 - _startGaming()_ - uses the _PlaystationApi_ to turn the gaming console on;
 - _stopGaming()_ - uses the _PlaystationApi_ to turn the gaming console off;